moby/moby/docs/man/docker-rmi.1.md

 # DESCRIPTION

-This will remove one or more images from the host node.
+Removes one or more images from the host node.
 This does not remove images from a registry.
 You cannot remove an image of a running container unless you use the **-f** option.
 To see all images on a host use the **docker images** command.

 # OPTIONS
 **-f**, **--force**=*true*|*false*